General Motors Futurliner, Parade of Progress, and the Fisher Body Craftsman’s Guild Connection

 # 4L & 4R Four Door Sports Car: Henry’s theme for this Gold and Black beauty was a strong motorcycle image.
 Each side is different but each has a well worked-out design.
 The whip antennas add a unique design element.

-# 5L & 5R Two-Tone Gold and Red Sports Car: Inspired by the sporty two-tone sporty roadsters like the Duesenberg of the 1930s, Henry again created two side designs.
+# 5L & 5R Two-Tone Gold and Red Sports Car: Inspired by the sporty two-tone sporty roadsters like the Duesenbergs of the 1930s, Henry again created two side designs.
 They were his most challenging complex designs that took him 4-½ years to complete.
-On the 5L side note the image of the retro 1930s side hood exhaust, as see on race cars and sporty roadsters of the time.
+On the 5L side note the image of the retro 1930s side hood exhaust, as seen on race cars and sporty roadsters of the time.
 This design detail is repeated in the wheel design.

 # 8L & 8R Large Metallic Gray Multi-passenger or Van type vehicle.
 This completely out-of-the-box design would easily find a place as a modern sculpture at MOMA, perhaps designed by Picasso.
 It has a double roof for two sets of passengers (8L) or as a passengers front and Town Panel Delivery Van back (8R).
 This large vehicle was inspired by Henry’s early viewing of the extremely large 1951 Packard sedans.
 This is a sculptural answer to the Boxy minivans of the day (1994) and appeared in several auto magazines.